 We now know that the fix was in as it relates to Hillary Clinton and her email server scandal.

-We now know that there were that they were writing an exoneration letter months before they ever talked to Hillary or 17 other key people involved in that investigation.
+We now know that they were writing an exoneration letter months before they ever talked to Hillary or 17 other key people involved in that investigation.

-We now know for sure that Hillary committed multiple felonies when she had subpoenaed her emails and she deleted 33,000 of them and acid washed the hard drives with bleach pit and smashed up the devices with hammers, all of which mishandling information, destruction of classified information.
+We now know for sure that Hillary committed multiple felonies when she had subpoenaed her emails and she deleted 33,000 of them and acid washed the hard drives with bleach pit and smashed up the devices with hammers, all of which mishandling information, destruction of classified information, that is all illegal.

-And that's why what James Comey did with Peter Strzok, and then we learned that Peter Strzok actually knew that that server that Hillary had confidential, private, top secret and special access program information on was actually hacked by a Vol people, the Russians, and we believe other enemies of this country.
+And that's why what James Comey did with Peter Strzok, and then we learned that Peter Strzok actually knew that that server that Hillary had confidential, private, top secret, and special access program information on was actually hacked by, of all people, the Russians, and we believe other enemies of this country.

 We now know that for a certainty.